 Students taking 12 credits or more in a term, receiving financial aid and/or pursuing a degree or certificate are required to submit an Application for Admission.

-- Apply online at myLakerLink and submit the application fee online
+- Apply online at myLakerLink

 Students taking less than 12 credits in a term or attending for personal interest only need to complete a Student Record form.
 The Student Record form is located in myLakerLink.
 Once the required information is submitted, please allow three working days to receive your user ID and password by email.